merliot/.github/profile/readme.md

-## Merliot: A Private, Non-Centralized IoT Platform
+## Merliot: A Private, Decentralized IoT Platform

 Merliot is an innovative IoT platform designed for privacy, written in [Go](go.dev) and [TinyGo](tinygo.org).